-Construction is anticipated to require up to 20 construction workers per day.
-The maximum average daily number of one-way worker vehicle trips would be 20.
-Northern Divide Energy Storage anticipates that construction crews would work 8 to 10 hours per day, with work occurring Monday through Friday.
-Overtime and weekend work would be used only as necessary to meet scheduled milestones or to accelerate the construction schedule.
+The Project will create up to 100 temporary construction jobs over the approximately six-month construction period, with the number of workers on-site at any given time varying depending on the phase of construction.
+The maximum average daily number of one-way worker vehicle trips would be 80.
+Northern Divide Energy Storage anticipates that construction crews would work 8 to 12 hours per day, with work occurring Monday through Saturday.
+Work on Sundays would be used only as necessary to meet scheduled milestones and to accelerate the construction schedule.
 Northern Divide Energy Storage will comply with applicable North Dakota labor laws.